Department of Earth and Environmental Sciences

 205 – Computer Applications in Environmental Science and Geology (3)

-This course emphasizes the acquisition of spatial data and their display and manipulation within geographic information system software.
+This course emphasizes the acquisition of spatial data and their display and analysis within ArcGIS geographic information system software.
 The class also includes an introduction to the use of global positioning system instruments for data collection.
-Cross-listed as Geology 205.
+Cross-listed as Environmental Science 205.

 210 – Oceanography (3)

 Prerequisite: GEOL 111.
 An introduction to the oceans.
 Physical and chemical processes affecting seawater; the geology of the seafloor; biological productivity in the oceans; and environmental challenges involving the oceans.
-Cross-listed as Geology 210.
+Cross-listed as Environmental Science 210.

 211 – Oceanography Laboratory (1)

-Corequisite: EESC/GEOL 210.
+Corequisite: GEOL/EESC 210.
 Laboratory investigation of the chemical and physical properties of seawater; the tides; bathymetric measurements; coastal navigation; and marine biological processes.
 One or more field trips may be scheduled.
-Cross-listed as Geology 211.
+Cross-listed as EESC 211.

 240 – Field Methods in Environmental Science and Geology (4)